MTawhid7/design-extraction/README.md

   ```bash
   make check-cache
   ```
-  You should see a large cache size (e.g., `4.5G`) and a list of the key model files.
+  You should see a large cache size (e.g., `2.2G`) and a list of the key model directories.

 - **Run the Test Suite**: Execute the automated test script.
   ```bash